index

 η0=α2meM106,\eta_0 = \alpha^2 \sqrt{\frac{m_e}{M}} \approx 10^{-6},

-Complex systems exhibit enhanced dissipation through geometric factors 7.
-Atoms achieve ηa=η0×a0/rn×Z103\eta_a = \eta_0 \times \sqrt{a_0/r_n} \times \sqrt{Z} \approx 10^{-3} through nuclear-electron coupling 10.
-Molecules reach ηm102\eta_m \approx 10^{-2} via additional vibrational and rotational modes.
-Biological systems attain ηb101\eta_b \approx 10^{-1} through hierarchical organization across multiple scales.
-Black holes saturate the bound at η=1\eta = 1, with all available energy maintaining horizon structure against Hawking radiation.
-The exponential progression—each order of magnitude representing a decade jump—emerges from the constraint eigenvalue framework’s decade resonance eigenvalue, where the organizational budget C+ρ=5C + \rho^* = 5 forces logarithmic spacing through the renormalization group flow.
+Complex systems exhibit enhanced dissipation through geometric factors7.
+Atoms achieve ξa=η0×a0/rn×Z103\xi_a = \eta_0 \times \sqrt{a_0/r_n} \times \sqrt{Z} \approx 10^{-3} through nuclear-electron coupling10.
+Molecules reach ξm102\xi_m \approx 10^{-2} via additional vibrational and rotational modes.
+Biological systems attain ξb101\xi_b \approx 10^{-1} through hierarchical organization across multiple scales.
+Black holes saturate at ξ=1\xi = 1, the IR fixed point of the β\beta-function where all available energy maintains horizon structure against Hawking radiation.
+The decade spacing of this progression—each order of magnitude corresponding to one RG period—follows from the C10C_{10} decade symmetry and the coupling u=4πφ2/103.29u^* = 4\pi\varphi^2/10 \approx 3.29, whose derivation from triadic tension and negative selection is given in Triadic Tension, Decade Symmetry, & Dissipation Flow.

 Complete Field Dynamics

-ϕt={ϕ,H}kηk(ϕkϕk0)+2ηkkBTξk(t).\frac{\partial \phi}{\partial t} = \{\phi, H\} - \sum_k \eta_k(\phi_k - \phi_k^0) + \sqrt{2\eta_k k_B T} \, \xi_k(t).
+dϕkdt=iωkϕkηk(ϕkϕk0)+2ηkkBTξk(t).\frac{d\phi_k}{dt} = -i\omega_k \phi_k - \eta_k(\phi_k - \phi_k^0) + \sqrt{2\eta_k k_B T} \, \xi_k(t).

-The fluctuation-dissipation theorem establishes thermal equilibrium 8,
+The fluctuation-dissipation theorem establishes thermal equilibrium8,

 P(ϕk)exp(EkkBT),P(\phi_k) \propto \exp\left(-\frac{E_k}{k_B T}\right),